infogulch/uniq/README.md

 	Swap(i, j int)
 }
 ```
-Identical to the sort package interface.
+Interface to use the uniq package.
+Identical to sort.Interface.